 Dr. Yu is the Principal Investigator and director of the Language and Brain Plasticity Laboratory.

-Yan Yu has served as an ad hoc reviewer for over a dozen peer-reviewed journals including Brain Topography, Cerebral Cortex, Developmental Science, Frontiers in Neuroscience, Frontiers in Psychology, International Journal of Psychophysiology, Journal of Speech-Language and Hearing Research, Neuroscience Letters, Neuropsychologia and Plos One.
+Yan Yu has served as an ad hoc reviewer for peer-reviewed journals including Brain Topography, Cerebral Cortex, Developmental Science, Frontiers in Neuroscience, Frontiers in Psychology, International Journal of Psychophysiology, Journal of Speech-Language and Hearing Research, Neuroscience Letters, Neuropsychologia and Plos One.

 Yan Yu and her lab members present research at national and international conferences regularly.